hannahm8/gwlimericks/how-to-submit.md

 <h2>Guidance</h2>
-</>A <a href="https://wordsforlife.org.uk/activities/how-write-limerick/">limerick</a> is a five line poem.
+<p>A <a href="https://wordsforlife.org.uk/activities/how-write-limerick/">limerick</a> is a five line poem.
 Typically the first, sencond and fifth line rhymme with each other.
 The third and fourth line are typically shorter and rhyme with each other. </p>

 <p>Ready to submit?
 Go to the <a href="https://github.com/hannahm8/gwlimericks/issues/new?template=new-limerick.yaml">limerick submission form</a> on github.
 Note that we prefer to collect limericks via the github form, we can also accept limericks by email prefered ADD EMAIL HERE.</p>